Gkao03/Facial_Expression_Synthesis/README.md

 # Running Flow
 #Open the GLOW_GAN_Working.ipynb notebook in a Colab or any suitable jupyter environment.
 Install Pytorch and enable CUDA, if not done before.

-Follow the given steps in the notebook to receive inputs in the pictures/infer folder
+#Follow the given steps in the notebook to receive inputs in the pictures/infer folder, if you want to run it on the terminal:

+!pip install runipy
+!runipy GLOW_GAN_Working.ipynb
 ```

 ## Running InterFaceGAN